DJSethDuncan/react-apod/README.md

 Shows the NASA "Astronomy Photo of the Day" in a standalone React application using Typescript.

-Note: This is using older class-based React components

 ## Setup

 - `npm i`